NOTE: Applications for 2024 funding will open September 5, 2023

 MISSION SEED FUNDS – FUNDING/NOTIFICATION CYCLE

 There is one funding cycle each year.
-Mission Seed Fund applications must be received by the Outreach Office no later than November 1, 2012 to be considered for 2013.
-Please submit budget, application, and cover-letter via email to firstname.lastname@example.org.
+Mission Seed Fund applications must be received by the Outreach Office no later than September 30, 2022 to be considered for 2023.
+Please submit budget, application, and cover-letter.
 Unfortunately, incomplete applications or applications submitted without budgets cannot be considered.

 Once approved, in order to receive funding, the recipient church/organization must sign and return an agreement to provide audit information, with regard to the funds received, to the NC Conference, if an audit is requested.

-All Mission Seed Fund recipients are required to submit an evaluation report by January 31 following the year they receive the funding, i.e., if a congregation or ministry receives funding in March of 2013, a report would be due January 31, 2014.
+All Mission Seed Fund recipients are required to submit an evaluation report by January 31 following the year they receive the funding, i.e., if a congregation or ministry receives funding in March of 2022, a report would be due January 31, 2023.
+If a report is not received, the congregation or organization will not be considered for future Mission Seed funding until a report is received.

 If recipients are receiving funds for two years, a narrative report should be submitted after the first year, noting the number of individuals served, the number participating in ministry delivery, major points of the ministry success or struggle, and whether the ministry is meeting its budgetary projections.
 A budget must accompany the narrative report.
 After the second year, a final report and budget are due.